luminlabsdev/Aegis/docs/index.md

 features:
   - icon: ⚡
     title: Performant
-    details: Makes slight use of metatables to reduce the impact of the performance
+    details: Designed to be efficient without extra load on the memory
   - icon: ✔
     title: Strict typing
-    details: Enforces strict typing for robustness and reliability in your code
+    details: Enforces strict typing to enchance reliability and catch errors easily
   - icon: 🛠
     title: Customizable
-    details: Aegis is customizable both externally and internally, so you never have to worry about that!
+    details: Offers customizable options to modify to your likings
 ---